OTI Festival 1975: Festival overview

 Gualberto Castro, winner of the OTI Festival 1975.

 The festival was held on Saturday 15 November 1975, beginning at 19:00 AST (23:00 UTC).
 It was presented by Marisol Malaret and Eddie Miró.
 The musical director was Miguelito Miranda who conducted the orchestra when required.
 The draw to determine the running order (R/O) was held on 6 November live on WKAQ-Telemundo's Noche de Gala variety show.

 There were two opening acts; one of them was the winning song of the previous year, "Hoy sólo canto por cantar" performed by Nydia Caro.

-The winner was the song "La felicidad" performed by Gualberto Castro representing Mexico; with "Amor de medianoche" by Cecilia representing Spain placing second; and "Campesino de ciudad" by Leonor González Mina representing Colombia and "Soy como el viento, soy como el mar" by Mirla Castellanos representing Venezuela both placing third.
+The winner was the song "La felicidad", written by Felipe Gil, and performed by Gualberto Castro representing Mexico; with "Amor de medianoche", written by Juan Carlos Calderón and Cecilia, and performed by Cecilia herself representing Spain, placing second; and "Campesino de ciudad", written by Eduardo Cabas and Alfonso de la Espirella, and performed by Leonor González Mina representing Colombia, and "Soy como el viento, soy como el mar", written by Luisito Rey, and performed by Mirla Castellanos representing Venezuela, both placing third.